Queer agenda (2020-2025)

 2024

 Inspired by classical religious works of art, leaning on the gothic tradition.
 I also pulled major inspiration from pagan and occult imagery.
 I also added in astrological and other imagery to connect queer folk to the divinity of the universe.
-We are not other, we are just as connected as very other soul.
+We are not other, we are just as connected as every other soul.
 Researching pagan, Wiccan, and occult symbols to incorporate to the design as well.

 2020